-The increased adoption of voice technology, combined with growing sales of smart speakers like Amazon Echo and Google Home, is impacting the way consumers shop today.
+The increased adoption of voice technology, combined with growing sales of smart speakers like Amazon Echo and Google Home, is impacting consumer behavior across the US and Europe.
 Now dubbed the ‘fourth sales channel,’ voice searches are projected to make up between 30 and 50% of all searches within the next two years,

-62% of those who regularly use a voice-activated speaker say they are likely to buy something through their speaker in the next month.
+Our research found that 36% of voice technology users plan to purchase again via voice in the next 12 months.
 People can generally speak around 165 words per minute, but can only type about 45 in that time.
 The consumer’s ability to easily ask a question or speak a phrase, rather than typing words or navigating buttons, leads to more “conversational” types of searches.

 Question brands should ask in the fourth sales channel

 As you consider short-term marketing tactics focused on winning consumer preference with voice technology today, we understand you don’t want to lose sight of your long-term brand vision.
 Substantial qualitative and quantitative measures will be needed to fully understand the impact of voice technology on both consumer behavior and the company’s overall business growth.
-It’s clear that new market research and insights will be required for CPG, technology and telecommunications brands, but where do you begin? with highlights of our recommendations.
+It’s clear that new market research and insights will be required for CPG, technology and telecommunications brands, but where do you begin?
+Read our with highlights of our recommendations.